Skip to content

 DiffusionEngine provides the background loop and async add-request path needed for multiple requests to accumulate in the scheduler.

-This is supporting infrastructure, not the main design point.
-The batching behavior is defined by scheduler-side compatibility gating and runner-side batch packing.
+When step_execution=True, the engine routes work through the step-wise executor path.
+The continuous batching behavior is defined by scheduler-side compatibility gating and runner-side StepInputBatch packing.

 Current Limitations